vector-10/credwallet-service/README.md

 # CredWallet Service

 A   production-ready wallet service built to enable users receive, transfer, and withdraw funds for lending operations.
-CredWallet is designed with financial accuracy at its core — every transaction is traceable, every balance is protected, and bad actors are screened out before they ever touch the system.
+CredWallet is designed with financial accuracy at its core.
+Every transaction is traceable, every balance is protected, and bad actors are screened out before they ever touch the system.

 ---